MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 **Note:**  The call stack is converted to function names through the [LLVM symbolizer](https://llvm.org/docs/CommandGuide/llvm-symbolizer.html).
 The Address Sanitizer creates the resto of the report based on its context, the shadow bytes, and meta-data the compiler produces.

 ### IDE

 By simply recompiling with -fsanitze=address and invoking Visual Studio from the command line, the IDE will automatically map a pop up to the line and column causing the error.

                                      devenv /debugexe MyApp.exe arg1 arg2 ... argn

 Consider the following error found in our cached version of spec2k6\povray where the program allocates 24-bytes but only frees 8-bytes.
-The details for where the allocation and free took place are in the **output pane** of the Visual Studio screen shot.
+The details for where the allocation and free took place are in the **output pane** of the Visual Studio screen shot immediately below:

 ![IDE: povray](media\povray.png)